adamsilver/fdpb/registration.md

 - Use a password reveal as explained in [this article](https://medium.com/ux-ui-ia-case-studies/masked-passwords-security-questions-captcha-and-other-unusable-security-1f018ad01378#.w8ws8yo23)

+Often the user will delete the whole thing rather than counting dots or stars.

 ## Marking required fields

 We've done a really good job already of deciding at least thinking about whether the things we're ask for are truly essential.
 If they are then there is actually nothing to mark as required or otherwise...